noyo0/pands-project/ReadMe.md

 (ref: https://www.w3schools.com/python/pandas/ref_df_describe.asp#:~:text=The%20describe()%20method%20returns,std%20%2D%20The%20standard%20deviation)

 Initial summary reveals that there are 150 values for each measurement which makes later comparisons easier.
 It also shows that based on the standard variation (std) figures, sepal width values have the lowest variation and the petal length values have the highest.
 However, it is more useful to separate these figures by species so the data can be used for comparison.
 <br>The describe() method iterated through each of the species provides a more comprehensive view of the data.
 It shows that every species have an equal number of samples (50) for each of the 4 measurements.
 This will allow direct comparison without truncating for example.
-However, differences between species are not significant enough to rely on numeric analysis alone.
+At first glance, differences between species are not significant enough to rely on numeric analysis alone.
 Graphical representation of the data is more suitable to highlight the differences and similarities among the species...

 *As per the project task description, the results of the summary analysis are saved into a text file (summary.txt) that includes both an overall summary of the data and a species-specific summary, divided by title text for ease of readability.*